 As Johor rapidly emerges as Southeast Asia’s next hyperscale data centre hub, energy availability has become one of the most critical factors shaping its growth.
 With Singapore facing land and power constraints while demand for AI and cloud infrastructure continues to surge, cross-border energy collaboration between Malaysia and Singapore is becoming increasingly strategic.

-Final panel on emerging themes such as 6G readiness, digital twins for urban connectivity planning, regional quantum ecosystems, and how Johor fits into broader Southeast Asia tech and supply-chain networks.
+Final panel exploring emerging themes such as smart cities and how Johor fits into broader Southeast Asia tech and supply-chain networks.